citusdata/citus_docs/dist_tables/colocation.rst

 .. image:: ../images/colocation-inefficient-queries.png

-In this case, the data distribution creates substantial drawbacks:
+In this case the data distribution creates substantial drawbacks:

-Overhead from querying each shard, running multiple queries Overhead of Q1 returning many rows to the client, also causes Q2 to be very large Need to write queries in multiple steps, combine results, requires changes in the application
+* Overhead from querying each shard, running multiple queries
+* Overhead of Q1 returning many rows to the client
+* Q2 becoming very large
+* The need to write queries in multiple steps, combine results, requires changes in the application

 A potential upside of the relevant data being dispersed is that the queries can be parallelised, which Citus will do.
 However, this is only beneficial if the amount of work that the query does is substantially greater than the overhead of querying many shards.
 It’s generally better to avoid doing such heavy lifting directly from the application, for example by `pre-aggregating <insert_into_select>`_ the data.